The AdventureMind Grant

 Winners of the AdventureMind Grant and a Go Ape Experience 2025

-• Clare Haverty and her daughter will be taking on the Three Peaks Challenge, split over different weekends, in memory of her husband and her daughter’s father, and to raise money for a local cancer charity.
+• Clare H and her daughter are taking on the Three Peaks Challenge, split over different weekends, in memory of her husband and her daughter’s father, and to raise money for a local cancer charity.

-• Tom Mallon and staff at their school will be taking their kids with special needs white water rafting.
-Mallon hopes they will experience the same joy he did and have a memory for life.
+• Tom M and staff at their school took their kids with additional needs white water rafting.

-• Zaynab Jogi will run a residential retreat for underprivileged women from the BAME community to provide them with a safe, supportive, and nurturing environment where they can focus on their well-being, personal growth, and community connection.
-The residential aims to give participants a renewed sense of self-belief and motivation.
+• Zaynab J ran a residential retreat for underprivileged women from the BAME community to provide them with a safe, supportive, and nurturing environment where they can focus on their well-being, personal growth, and community connection.

-• Fiona Forster and 'Women on the Water' will be going on a sailing trip along the Northumberland coastline for up to five days.
+• Fiona F and 'Women on the Water' went on a sailing trip along the Northumberland coastline for up to five days.
 Forster wants to share her belief that adventure can inspire and make you believe anything is possible.

 • Multiple winners also received a Go Ape Experience.

-This year’s winners have a helping hand if they need it from expert and mentor, Jude Kriwald.
+This year’s winners had a helping hand if they needed it from expert and mentor, Jude Kriwald.

 Walking group in the distance around beautiful hills.